MarkMurphy94/Dashboard_generator/README.md

 - Determine the port you will be using.
   - In the instructions below, this port is referred to by <PORT>
   - If no port is specified, the tool will run on port :8000.
+- Git Reminders!
+  - Each time you perform a git command, you will be prompted for 'itron@dev.azure.com' credentials.
+Generate these in the Clone menu by clicking "Generate Git Credentials".
+  - It may be handy to keep this password in your clipboard until you're finished with the deploy.

 ---